 We apply machine learning to translate the complex signaling of the immune system into simple, actionable diagnostic insights.
 MeMed’s AI-based diagnostics address key clinical and medical challenges in infectious diseases and inflammatory disorders.

 MeMed Key® is a cutting edge, compact immunoassay platform that makes it possible to conduct highly sensitive, quick, multiplexed protein measurements that previously could only be done on large, expensive central lab equipment.

 Together, MeMed Key and MeMed BV help physicians make better decisions in the management of patients with acute infections.

 External Double-Blind Prospective Validation

 Our unique emphasis on quality and breadth of clinical evidence sets MeMed apart.
-MeMed BV performance has been validated in multi-national, double-blind clinical studies and real world real world settings enrolling over 20,000 subjects in Europe, Israel and the United States.1-7 These studies have consistently demonstrated compelling performance results in different clinical settings, age groups, and patients with different clinical syndromes.
+MeMed BV performance has been validated in multi-national, double-blind clinical studies and real world settings enrolling over 20,000 subjects in Europe, Israel and the United States.1-7 These studies have consistently demonstrated compelling performance results in different clinical settings, age groups, and patients with different clinical syndromes.

 Additional Clinical Dilemmas